lewagon/intro-to-data-science-env/README.md

-this repo is not useful anymore since the [challenge repo](https://github.com/lewagon/intro-to-data-science-challenges/pull/8) hosts the requirements intepreted by mybinder and is self contained
+this repo is used even though the [challenge repo](https://github.com/lewagon/intro-to-data-science-challenges/pull/8) hosts the requirements intepreted by mybinder to be self contained

-# deprecated

 setup environment for the [Introduction to Data Science](https://github.com/lewagon/intro-to-data-science-challenges) challenges